-The best credit card for a 650 credit score is Capital One Platinum.
+The best credit card for a 650 credit score is the Capital One Platinum Credit Card.
 It has a $0 annual fee, which means you have access to the entire credit limit from the start.
 The credit limit will be a minimum of $300.
 You’ll also have a chance for a credit limit increase when you make your first five payments on time.
 But you’ll want to avoid carrying a balance from month to month.
-The Platinum card comes with a 26.99% (V) regular APR.
+The Capital One Platinum Credit Card comes with a 26.99% (V) regular APR.

 A 650 credit score is near the low end of the fair credit score range.
 People with fair credit typically have a tough time getting approved for cards with favorable terms and rewards.
-But if you don’t mind paying a small annual fee, Capital One offers the QuicksilverOne card.
+But if you don’t mind paying a small annual fee, Capital One offers the Capital One QuicksilverOne Cash Rewards Credit Card.
 It gives 1.5% cash back on all purchases in exchange for a $39 annual fee.
-Otherwise, it’s pretty similar to the Platinum Card.
+Otherwise, it’s pretty similar to the Capital One Platinum Credit Card.

 People with a 650 credit score should consider opening a secured credit card account.
 Secured cards have easy approval and few fees.
-The best secured card is the Discover it Secured Card.
-It offers 1%-2% cash back on purchases and automatically matches all cash back earned at the end of your first year.
-There’s no annual fee.
+The best secured card is the Discover it® Secured Credit Card.
+It offers 1 - 2% cash back on purchases and automatically matches all cash back earned at the end of your first year.
+There’s a $0 annual fee.